-Time to read: 8 min
+Time to read: 9 min

-The maximum friction for either case is:
+The maximum friction force for either case is defined by:

-Once the force trying to slide the parts against each other becomes great enough to overcome the static coefficient of friction, the parts begin to slide—but not smoothly: Because the kinetic friction is less than static, the moving body will suddenly accelerate.
+Once the force trying to slide the parts against each other becomes great enough to overcome the static coefficient of friction, the parts begin to slide, but not smoothly.
+Because the kinetic friction is less than static, the moving body will suddenly accelerate.

 Avoiding Stick-Slip Scenarios

-Then we introduce a second rail.
-The second rail also tries to eliminate freedom in four DOFs, and the result is overconstraint: the two rails will never be perfectly aligned.
-A better solution in this case would be to have a single round rail to constrain four DOFs, and the second rail with wheels on either side, eliminating only the remaining DOF rotation along the z axis.
+Then we introduce a second rail that also tries to eliminate freedom in the same four DOFs.
+The result is an overconstrained assembly — the two rails will never be perfectly aligned.
+A better solution is to use one round rail to constrain four DOFs and a second rail with wheels on either side to eliminate the remaining DOF rotation along the z-axis.

 Self-Lubricating Materials for Kinetic Friction

-A quick glance at a table showing coefficients of friction shows that not all materials are created equal when it comes to friction matings.
+A quick glance at coefficients of friction shows that not all materials are created equal when it comes to friction matings.
 Rubber on concrete is incredibly high — a coefficient of 1.0 – while teflon against teflon is only 0.04.
-Even for materials with middle of the pack coefficients, the numbers typically halve when lubricant is introduced.
+Even for materials with middle-of-the-pack coefficients, the numbers typically halve when lubricant is introduced.

 Using Flexure in Place of Sliding Parts

 Before plastics were common, industrial designs had an amazing number of pins, joints, rails, and slides.
 Growing up, my dad’s blacksmithing shop had a hundred-year-old industrial automatic power hammer, and the only way to keep it running was to dump half a can of grease into the dozen Zerks lubricating all the moving parts.
 However, since the advent of polymers in the last half of the 20th century, we’ve enjoyed significantly more flexibility in our designs.For instance, take a look at an old-style candy container, like an Altoids tin.
 Even on a cheap container like this, the tin is carefully folded around to make a hinge, creating a small, high-friction joint.
 Now, take a look at a Bubble Yum container (man, haven’t thought about these for a while) or a floss box, and notice the complete lack of sliding parts.
 A living hinge across the back has replaced friction with flexure.

-Material Selection for Low Friction Prototypes
+Material Selection for Low Friction Mechanical Assemblies

-Applications in Your Design
+Application to Your Design

-Whatever material and geometry you choose for your design, keeping in mind the basics of dynamic designs, looking at degrees of freedom, and examining ways to lower friction will always help the designs improve.
-We’ve come along way from beef tallow on wagon axles, but perhaps more surprising is that the basics haven’t changed since that era.
-One of the beautiful parts of mechanical design is the constants, the ways in which we can echo the designs from centuries past, and learn from the careful selection of materials, applying old principles to new designs.
+Whatever material and geometry you choose for your design, you should keep in mind the basics of dynamic designs — looking at degrees of freedom and examining ways to lower friction.
+We’ve come along way from beef tallow on wagon axles, but the basics haven’t changed since that era.
+Some of the most beautiful parts of mechanical design are the constants, the ways in which we can apply old principles to new designs.